 Sole proprietorship (owned by one person) and a general partnership (at least two people) are not formally organized, mostly conduct business at county level, and are required to file their DBA with the county clerk’s office.
 A business that deals with real estate investments, too, should file a DBA at each county where they do business.
 The process for filing a DBA in Texas for sole proprietorships and general partnerships is as follows.

 1. Perform a DBA name search

 Texas law does not allow anyone to register a DBA in Texas using a name taken by another business in Texas or trademarked by another at national level.
-Entrepreneurs should visit the Texas Comptroller of Public Accounts website to check if the chosen name is available.
+Entrepreneurs should visit the Texas Comptroller of Public Accounts website to check top time clock software if the chosen name is available.
 Then they should visit the U.S Trademark Electronic Search System to check whether the name is not trademarked by someone else in the nation.

 2. Register the DBA with the county clerk

 Here is how business ownersdecide in which county they should file an assumed name.
 If the business has a physical office, theTexas DBAshould be filed in the county where the office is located.
 If there is no office, the assumed name should be filed in all the counties where the business will run its operations.
 It is advisable to contact the county clerk for instructions before filing a DBAin order tocomplete the correct form.